nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![SortSpecialisationCommandSequenceDiagram](images/SortSpecialisationCommandSequenceDiagram.jpg)

 * `SortProjectStatusCommand`
-    1. The user enters `sort-s` if he wishes to execute the `SortProjectStatusCommand`
+    1. The user enters `sort -s` if he wishes to execute the `SortProjectStatusCommand`
     2. FypManagerParser creates a new `SortSpecialisationCommand` after preliminary check of user input.
     3. `LogicManager` executes the `SortProjectStatusCommand` using the `LogicManager#execute()` method.
     4. `SortProjectStatusCommand` creates a `CommandResult` and returns it to `LogicManager`, which will be